radwaahmed2132000/EuroSAT-Classification/README.md

 [ 'River', 'SeaLake','AnnualCrop','Forest','HerbaceousVegetation','Highway','Industrial','Pasture','PermanentCrop','Residential']

->This serves as the assignment for the SatelliteImagery course taught to seniro students in CUFE for 2023.
+>This serves as the assignment for the SatelliteImagery course taught to senior students in CUFE for 2023.

 ## Technologies 📚